 The best way to understand data synchronising is to practise.
 Using the Training database, synchronise stock records.

 On the ribbon, go to Tools > Import Data.
-Select the Import destination using the drop down to the right of the field.
+Select the Import destination (refer to the above for the correct Import destination to use) using the drop down to the right of the field.

 Click Open source file and Jim2 will test the data.